nss-day-cohort-41/tabloidmvc-shrimp-cocktail-rose/README.md

 # Team Shrimp Cocktail: TabloidMVC
-Team Shrimp Cocktail was tasked to build the TabloidMVC application following the criteria below and inside the issue tickets.
+Team Shrimp Cocktail was tasked with building the TabloidMVC application following the criteria below and inside the issue tickets.

 Concepts covered in this project include: ASP.NET MVC, C#, SQL, SCRUM and Agile Workflows